Welcome To The Township!

 New Lenox Township was officially established in 1850.

 The powers expressly granted to New Lenox Township by State Statute include providing General Assistance to Needy Families, the Fair and Equal Assessment of all real estate within our jurisdiction and Road, Bridge and Storm Water System Maintenance outside the municipality.
-Based on needs demonstrated by our community, New Lenox also provides environmental programs, mosquito abatement, paratransit services, senior housing, family, senior and youth service programs and the administration, maintenance and preservation of our historic Marshall and Maplewood Cemeteries.
+Based on needs demonstrated by our community, New Lenox Township also provides environmental programs, mosquito abatement, transportation services, senior housing, family, senior and youth service programs and the administration, maintenance and preservation of our historic Marshall and Maplewood Cemeteries.

 The Officials and Staff of New Lenox Township are pleased to provide you with specific information about our services, calendar and events at this website.
 There are also links provided to similar organization's websites for your added information and convenience.
 It is our intention to update this website regularly to keep it current; please feel free to provide us with your feedback and suggestions.